riyannode/Paylabs/README.md

 - **PayLabs explores an agent-native economy model where AI search, source discovery, x402 nanopayments, and creator monetization run inside one delegated agent runtime.**

 - **The key design insight is separation of authority: the LLM Brain can plan and recommend, but deterministic controllers lock pricing, wallet usage, payment refs, and settlement behavior.**

 ---

-## How to Try PayLabs

-### User

-1. Connect/Login Google create a PayLabs Wallet/DCW
-2. If you do not have test USDC, copy your wallet address from the wallet modal and use the `Open Circle Faucet` button.
-3. After receiving test USDC, deposit it into Gateway Balance.
-4. Once Gateway Balance is ready, submit a query from the chat page.
-5. Open Explorer to see the x402 payment flow.

-PayLabs uses Gateway Balance for automatic x402 payments.
-Users do not choose settlement mode manually.

-### Creator

-1. Open Creator Profile.
-2. Connet/Login Google to create Creator Wallet/UCW
-3. Register your source URL.
-4. Complete the ownership verification step.
-5. Once verified, your source can become eligible for creator payouts when used in PayLabs runs.

-The Creator Wallet is separate from the PayLabs Wallet.
-It is used for creator identity, source ownership, and monetization.

----